 ITAG has its origins in the Joint Declaration on Fostering Progressive and Inclusive Trade [PDF, 112 KB].
 This was issued by Aotearoa New Zealand, Canada and Chile alongside the signing of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) in March 2018.

-ITAG members are working together to help make trade policies more inclusive, and ensure that the benefits of trade and investment are more broadly shared.
-It could be seen in some ways as a natural extension of New Zealand’s Trade for All Agenda.
+ITAG members work together to help make trade policies more inclusive, and ensure that the benefits of trade and investment are more broadly shared.
+For Aotearoa New Zealand, this work is an extension of the Trade for All Agenda.

-Since November 2018 the three countries have together held a number of workshops and meetings to further develop understanding of indigenous trade, women’s economic empowerment, agriculture and the sustainable development goals, and small and medium sized enterprises (SMEs) development.
+Since November 2018 the three countries have focused on indigenous trade, women’s economic empowerment, agriculture and the sustainable development goals, and small and medium sized enterprises (SMEs) development.

 - the text of the finalised Arrangement [PDF, 307 KB]

-We know that trade has a positive impact in economic development and that exporting firms, including women-owned companies that export, can achieve greater levels of profitability, competitiveness, productivity, innovation, resilience, and pay higher wages and hire more diverse employees.
+We know that trade has a positive impact on economic development and that exporting firms, including women-owned companies that export, can achieve greater levels of profitability, competitiveness, productivity, innovation and resilience.
+They also pay higher wages and hire more diverse employees.

 - increasing the development of more robust opportunities for women in international trade, and

 - contributing to the promotion of gender considerations on the international stage.

 Aotearoa New Zealand, Canada, Chile and Mexico have reaffirmed their commitment to the Sustainable Development Goals, specifically Goal 5 on ending all forms of discrimination against all women and girls everywhere and leaving no-one behind.